-- animals or poultry must not be lifted, dragged or suspended by their head, ears, horns, legs, feet, tail, fleece or wings - the use of sticks, goads and instruments capable of inflicting electric shocks is controlled and specified - unfit animals\ are not to be exposed for sale - animals must not be caused injury or unnecessary suffering while in the market by any means and by any person - the method and manner of penning / caging animal species and poultry is specified
+- animals or poultry must not be lifted, dragged or suspended by their head, ears, horns, legs, feet, tail, fleece or wings - the use of sticks, goads and instruments capable of inflicting electric shocks is controlled and specified - unfit animals are not to be exposed for sale - animals must not be caused injury or unnecessary suffering while in the market by any means and by any person - the method and manner of penning / caging animal species and poultry is specified

-[\'Unfit' includes infirm, diseased, ill, injured, fatigued or likely to give birth.
+['Unfit' includes infirm, diseased, ill, injured, fatigued or likely to give birth.
 Suspected unfit animals can be detained pending veterinary examination.
-Livestock must also be fit for transport; see the Scottish Government's [guidance on commercial animal transport](#).]
+Livestock must also be fit for transport; see the information on [animal welfare during transport](#) on the GOV.UK website.]